apache/yunikorn-core/docs/design/scheduler-configuration.md

 * SchedulerACL

 Configuration to consider:
 * Assign multiple containers in one go: use case is bin packing, don’t spread an application over large number of nodes.
-Contrary to current YARN deployment.
 Needs to become configurable.
 * Pre-emption related configuration:
     * threshold: do not pre-empt from a queue if the cluster load is below a certain threshold.
     * Interval: pause between pre-emption checks